Matilda Mother: Lyrics and music

 The lyrics quote fragments of fairy tales as read from a book to the singer by his mother ("read[ing] the scribbly black", referring to writing in a book as a child sees it), and in the chorus he implores her to "tell me more".
 "Matilda Mother" represents a common theme in Barrett's work: his nostalgia for childhood and awareness that it could not be regained.

 The song begins with a bass and organ introduction in which Roger Waters repeatedly plays the B on the 16th fret of the G-string by varying the lower note from D to F# on the D string.
 Unlike many older beat and pop songs, the guitar rarely plays chords, and most unusually for Western music, Wright provides an organ solo in the F# Phrygian dominant scale with a natural sixth instead of its typical flatted counterpart.
 The song ends with a simple E mixolydian-based waltz with wordless vocal harmonies of Wright and Barrett.

 Barrett originally wrote the song around verses from Hilaire Belloc's Cautionary Tales, in which a series of naughty children, including Matilda, receive their (often gruesome) comeuppance.
 He was forced to rewrite and re-record the track when Belloc's estate unexpectedly denied permission to use these lyrics.
+The original version was released on An Introduction to Syd Barrett in 2010.